 Symptoms of PTSD last more than a month.
 They may include:

-- Vivid memories (flashbacks) that make you feel like you’re reliving the event
+Vivid memories or flashbacks that make you feel like you’re reliving the event

 The symptoms of PTSD may look like other mental health conditions.
-Always consult
+Always see your

 How is PTSD diagnosed?